All About PCOS Skin Darkening, Acne, and Skin Tags

 Protect your skin from UV rays.

 If you’ve been hanging around for a while, you know I am ALL about getting out in nature.
-Spending time outside is great for your sleep hygiene, mental health, and general wellbeing.
+Spending time outside is great for your sleep hygiene, mental health, and general well-being.
 However, as much as I love the sun, I don’t love the damaging UV rays!

 Sunscreen is your best friend for hyperpigmentation and acne.
 UV rays can actually trigger melanin production and worsen skin darkening.
 Plus, the damage from the sun can leave your skin dry, irritated, exposed, and acne-prone.
 Make sure sunscreen is part of your skincare routine!